klaytn/klaytn-docs/docs/klaytn/README.md

 - 23 reputable corporations worldwide formed Klaytn Governance Council to operate consensus nodes.
 - More than 50 initial service partners have committed to launch Blockchain Applications on Klaytn.

-## Klaytn Ecosystem
+## Klaytn: The Big Picture

-Klaytn ecosystem can be partitioned into three logical subnetworks based on their roles and purposes.
+Klaytn can be partitioned into three logical subnetworks based on their roles and purposes.
 The below figure displays the high-level view of the Klaytn ecosystem.

 ![Klaytn Ecosystem and its Logical Subnetworks (CCN, ENN, SCN)](images/klaytn_network_overview.png)